mkorangestripe/programming/techniques/memoization.md

-# Fibonacci
+# Memoization

 ### Fibonacci sequence using memoization
-* The first two numbers in the Fibonacci sequence are either 1 and 1, or 0 and 1 depending on the chosen starting point of the sequence.
+* The first two numbers in the Fibonacci sequence are either 0,1, or 1,1 depending on the chosen starting point.
 * Each subsequent number is the sum of the previous two.
-* By using the memo, the order of growth drops from 2^n to n^2 ???
+* By using the memo, the order of growth drops from O(2^n) to O(n) for time complexity.

 ```python
 memo0 = {0:0, 1:1}  # 0, 1, 1, 2, 3, 5, 8, 13, 21...